iamalexbrady/iamalexbrady.github.io/docs/_ab_assets/on_crucifixion.md

 type: audio
 ---

-Unedited commentary on the crucifixion of JEsus of Nazareth according to ACIM and Mind ID principles.
+Unedited commentary on the crucifixion of Jesus of Nazareth according to ACIM and Mind ID principles.

 - alex brady